Time Of My Life: World Premiere Reviews

 The scene is a restaurant, that most public of places for the most private, confessional moments: engagement proposals, birthday celebrations, pregnancy announcements, separation decisions.

 The time is the present.
 That's not quite accurate.
 The setting is contemporary, the play an indictment of the worst values of the Thatcher years, but the time within this comic time play is past, present and future.
-In his latest flourish of stage trickery, Ayckbourn has a play travelling in three directions in his version of
+In his latest flourish of stage trickery, Ayckbourn has a play travelling in three directions in his version of Back To The Future.

 Everything happens around three tables in Calvinu's restaurant, long established and run by a venerable friend to the Strattans, an equally long established, northern business family, who always dine there.